bll123/di/README-new.txt

     otherwise the numerics will be handled using standard C data types (long double, double, etc.).

-    Be aware that the GMP library only accepts 'unsigned long', and if 'unsigned long' has a size < 8, there may be a loss of precision on some systems.

     To turn off the use of the multi-precision libraries;
       make -e PREFIX=$HOME/local DI_USE_MATH=DI_INTERNAL